DrDaveTurner/HPC-User/learners/setup.md

 access information.
 In the long run, the MobaXTerm app can be installed and used if desired.
 It provides the same terminal access as PuTTY but also provides a convenient file transfer capability.
-This is especially useful if you are more comfortable editting your files on the Windows side then transferring them over to the Linux system.
+This is especially useful if you are more comfortable editing your files on the Windows side then transferring them over to the Linux system.

 ### MacOS